 |Levels 1 to 3 and 13||Levels 4 to 6||Levels 7 to 9||Levels 10 to 12|

-- Level 1 - The game starts by only spawning ghost Greebles, coins and hearts
+- Level 1: The game starts by only spawning ghost Greebles (1 hit), coins, and hearts

-- Level 3 - Skulls will begin to spawn, if hit they will take away a life
+- Level 3: Skulls are added, if hit they will take away a life

-- Level 4 - Chests now appear and the controls have been rotated 90 degrees anti-clockwise
+- Level 4: Chests are added; controls rotated 90 degrees anti-clockwise

-- Level 5 - The pink Kacheek will now start appearing, hitting it will subtract 2 points
+- Level 5: Pink Kacheek is added, hitting it will subtract 2 points

-- Level 7 - The controls return to their default state, but the top and bottom rows have swapped
+- Level 7: Controls back to default, but with top and bottom rows swapped

 - Try not to hit a ghost too many times or you'll hit an empty grave after they're beaten

-- Focus on beating ghosts before collecting coins, coins don't cost lives when missed
+- Focus on beating ghosts before collecting coins, as coins don't cost lives when missed

 - Hitting the pink Kacheek only subtracts points, it doesn't take away a life